 1 yellow pepper, membrane and seeds removed, thinly sliced

-2 tbsp Raphael’s organic Greek extra-virgin olive oil, plus extra for brushing
+2 tbsp Raphael’s Cretan extra-virgin olive oil, plus extra for brushing

 Half tsp dried wild oregano

 Sea salt flakes and freshly ground mixed peppercorns